What is Natpara?

 vitamin or mineral supplements that contain calcium or vitamin D.

 This list is not complete.
 Other drugs may interact with parathyroid hormone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Natpara (parathyroid hormone)

 - Compare alternatives